Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: Introduction

 If the Z$^{\prime}$ does not couple to quarks, the HL-LHC and future hadron colliders would provide no limits on the existence of Z$^{\prime}$.
 Then the future electron-positron colliders as ILC will play an important role.

-In the following section \ref{section:model}, the theoretical formalism of the simplified model based on the Mono-Z$^{\prime}$ portal and its free parameters are presented.
-Then the simulation techniques used for events generation for the signal and SM background samples are displayed in section \ref{section:MCandDat}.
-Afterward, the selection cuts and the strategy of the analysis are explained in section \ref{section:AnSelection}.
-Finally, the results and the summary of this analysis are discussed in sections \ref{section:Results} and \ref{section:Summary} respectively.
+In this paper, we will first present the theoretical framework of the simplified model based on the Mono-Z$^{\prime}$ portal and its free parameters in section \ref{section:model}.
+Next, we will explain the simulation techniques used for generating events for both the signal and the SM background samples in section \ref{section:MCandDat}.
+We will then discuss the selection cuts and the analysis strategy in section \ref{section:AnSelection}.
+Finally, we will present the results and provide a summary of this analysis in sections \ref{section:Results} and \ref{section:Summary}, respectively.